Updated: Apr 21

-Well, there’s no place like a prison to explore conflict and the way mindfulness (or lack there of) enters in…
+There’s no place like a prison to explore conflict and how mindfulness (or lack thereof) enters in…

-Later, when we had just gone through the ladder of inference, a verbal cat fight broke out (more colorful language…) between two different women over a note being passed.
-In retrospect I wish I had used the opportunity to assertively coach them in state shifting, (“stop, don’t speak, take space, breathe”) but at the time what I did was point to the ladder and everyone else at least could see in real time the data selection, assumptions, conclusions and actions taking place before their eyes.
+Later, when we had just gone through the ladder of inference, a verbal catfight broke out (more colorful language…) between two women over a note being passed.
+In retrospect, I wish I had used the opportunity to assertively coach them in state shifting (“stop, don’t speak, take space, breathe”), but at the time, what I did was to point to the ladder of inference, and everyone else at least could see in real-time the data selection, assumptions, conclusions and actions taking place before their eyes.
 Fascinating.

 Moving on to the four agreements, there was considerable discussion (particularly involving one woman who has shown little to no interest in the material to date) about whether “not taking things personally” was a choice.
-It was her contention that “not acting” was a choice but NOT “not taking things personally.”
+She contended that “not acting” was a choice but NOT “not taking things personally.”
 I was thrilled that she at least had an opinion!

 We then dove into the meditation for panic.
-Initially several women noted feeling short of breath so I asked them to adjust the instructions to two counts on the inhale and three on the exhale.
-A few women noted feeling calmer at the end and one women said (proudly) that she could extend her exhales to 13 counts.
-This was a great example of how we always need to listen to the body/heart/mind and adjust our practice so that it actually works for us.
-We closed with the compassion meditation and most (not all!) said it was helpful in shifting their perspective about the challenging person that they chose to work with.
+Initially, several women noted feeling short of breath, so I asked them to adjust the instructions to two counts on the inhale and three on the exhale.
+A few women noted feeling calmer at the end, and one woman said (proudly) that she could extend her exhales to 13 counts.
+This was a great example of how we must always listen to the body/heart/mind and adjust our practice to work for us.
+We closed with the compassion meditation, and most (not all!) said it was helpful in shifting their perspective about the challenging person they chose to work with.

-As I was leaving I had a chance to talk some more to the woman who had been so upset about the C.Os at the beginning.
-She said that she really believed this class was helping her.
-I also shared with her the following quote from a C.O. who had asked as I was going through security that morning what class I was teaching.
+As I was leaving, I had a chance to talk to the woman who had been so upset about the C.Os at the beginning.
+She said that she believed this class was helping her.
+I also shared with her the following quote from a C.O. who had asked me what class I was teaching as I was going through security that morning.
 When I told her, she responded: “When are you going to offer a class like that to the COs?
 We really need it.
 It’s great that the inmates are getting it, but as long as there are officers who feel stressed out and angry and over worked, then the environment isn’t going to change.
 Really, I’m serious, we really need it.”

-We closed with what I believe Fleet calls the “Confidence Raising” meditation– ground down to the core of the earth, connect to the vastness of sky/heavens, let both energies meet at the heart and then open your eyes and come into the space with clarity and confidence, all in 4 counts.
+We closed with what I believe Fleet calls the “Confidence Raising” meditation– ground down to the core of the earth, connect to the vastness of sky/heavens, let both energies meet at heart, and then open your eyes and come into the space with clarity and confidence, all in 4 counts.
 We did a few rounds of it.
-I’m not sure to what extent this landed for the men as I noticed a number of confused and spaced out expressions… but that’s just me selecting data and making an assumption!
+I’m not sure to what extent this landed for the men as I noticed a number of confused and spaced-out expressions… but that’s just me selecting data and making an assumption!
 Ha ha ha… 🙂

 Looking forward to diving into the “pain” material this week…